 The most effective partnerships will take place after a plan of action has been adopted and specific roles identified.
-As with all communities, differences in worldview and tensions exist.
+It's important to remember as with all communities, differences in worldview and tensions exist.
 These differences are not mutually exclusive.
 All partners must understand this from the start and accept these differences rather than allow them to interfere with the work of the partnership.
+We are better together.

 Get Involved!
 Learn how your organization can help provide help and healing:

 CarePortal is an online platform that brings the needs of hurting children and families in your community to your attention.
 Caseworkers uncover the needs.
 CarePortal makes local churches aware, giving them a real-time opportunity to respond.